• Recipes

 Instructions

-• Heat the sunflower oil in a small saucepan, add chopped onion and half a teaspoon of sea salt and fry over medium heat for about 1-2 minutes, stirring, until soft and glassy.
-Add the paprika, mix and let it dissolve in oil for just a few seconds.
+• Heat the sunflower oil in a small saucepan and add the chopped onion.
+Season with half a teaspoon of sea salt and fry over medium heat for about 1-2 minutes, stirring, until soft and glassy.

-• Season with sea salt, freshly ground pepper, vegetable mix for soups and tomato passata.
-Mix everything well by hand until the ingredients are homogenous.
+• Season with sea salt, freshly ground pepper, and vegetable mix for soups.
+Mix everything well by hand until the ingredients are homogenous mixture.

 • Arrange the stuffed peppers in the pot.
-Pour the chopped tomatoes, add the tomato paste and pour in the water.
-Season with sea salt, vegetable mix for soups, the rest of the chopped dill, dried celery leaves and sugar.
+Pour the chopped tomatoes, add the tomato paste, tomato passata and pour in the water.
+Season with sea salt, vegetable mix for soups, the rest of the chopped dill, dcelery leaves and sugar.

 • Add one egg to the leftover of the filling, make little balls and add to the soup after start boiling.